fivesqrd/fluent-musimal-php/README.md

 ```

 ## Config ##
-Certain aspects can be customised with a config:
+Certain aspects can be customised by passing some config parameters:

 ```
 $config = array(